Java Client

 Hazelcast Enterprise Edition

 You can define control mechanisms for clients to control authentication and authorisation.
-For more information, see Client Security.
+For more information, see Client Authorization.

 You can provide the Java client with an identity for cluster authentication.
 The identity of the connecting client is defined on the client side.
 Usually, there are no security realms on the clients; only the identity defined in the security configuration.